google/xls/docs_src/dslx_reference.md

 [^usebeforedef]: Otherwise there'd be a use-before-definition error.

 DSLX uses deductive type inference to check the types present in the program.
-Deductive type inference is a set of (typically straight-forward) deduction
+Deductive type inference is a set of (typically straightforward) deduction
 rules: Hindley-Milner style deductive type inference determines the result type of a function with a rule that only observes the input types to that function.
-(Note that operators like '+' are just slightly special functions in that they have pre-defined special-syntax-rule names.)
+(Note that operators like '+' are just slightly special functions in that they have predefined special-syntax-rule names.)

 #### Bindings and Environment

-In DSLX code, the "environment" where names are bound (sometimes also referred to as a symbol table) is called the [`Bindings`](https://github.com/google/xls/tree/main/xls/dslx/frontend/bindings.h) -- it maps identifiers to the AST node that defines the name (`{string: AstNode}`), which can be combined with a mapping from AST node to its deduced type
+In DSLX code, the "environment" where names are bound (sometimes also referred to as a *symbol table*) is called the [`Bindings`](https://github.com/google/xls/tree/main/xls/dslx/frontend/bindings.h) -- it maps identifiers to the AST node that defines the name (`{string: AstNode}`), which can be combined with a mapping from AST node to its deduced type